HKUST-KnowComp/EFO-1-QA-benchmark/README.md

 python transform_beta_data.py
 ```

-Use one of the commands in the following, depending on the choice of models:
+Use one of the commands in the following to do training, depending on the choice of models and choices of data type:

 ```bash
 python main.py --config config/{data_type}_{model_name}.yaml